 Still not sure which species you observed?
 There are several birds in North America that resemble cranes and are often mistaken for a crane at first glance (even by biologists!)
 If you are unsure about what species you are observing, click here for images and descriptions of some birds that are commonly mistaken for cranes.

-We will share your sighting with our staff and colleagues working to protect Whooping Cranes.
-Please note that you don’t have to sign in to complete the form.
+We will share your sighting with our staff and colleagues working to protect Whooping Cranes in Louisiana, Texas and in the eastern United States through the Whooping Crane Eastern Partnership.